GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Methodology

 \subsection{Visual Encoder}

-Given a problem instance, the encoder operates on a set of \(k\) sampled slices \(\{(X_i,M_i,\ell_i,\Delta_i,q_i)\}_{i=1}^k\), where \(X_i \in \mathbb{R}^{r\times r}\) is the normalised value map, \(M_i \in \{0,1\}^{r\times r}\) is the validity mask, \(\ell_i\) is the slice scale, and \(\Delta_i,q_i\) are the valid-pixel range and IQR computed on the pre-normalised slice values.
-The design addresses three nuisances introduced by geometric probing: boundary truncation creates irregularly valid spatial support, per-slice normalisation removes absolute scale and amplitude, and the sampled slices form an unordered set whose members need not be equally informative.
+Given a problem instance, the encoder operates on a set of \(k\) sampled slices \(\{(X_i,M_i,\ell_i,\Delta_i,q_i)\}_{i=1}^k\), where \(X_i \in \mathbb{R}^{r\times r}\) is the normalized value map, \(M_i \in \{0,1\}^{r\times r}\) is the validity mask, \(\ell_i\) is the slice scale, and \(\Delta_i,q_i\) are the valid-pixel range and IQR computed on the pre-normalized slice values.
+The design addresses three nuisances introduced by geometric probing: boundary truncation creates irregularly valid spatial support, per-slice normalization removes absolute scale and amplitude, and the sampled slices form an unordered set whose members need not be equally informative.
 Accordingly, we use a shared per-slice encoder, explicit mask handling during spatial aggregation, low-dimensional side conditioning, and permutation-invariant attention pooling over slices, as overviewed in Figure~\ref{fig:encoder_demo}.

-\paragraph{Per-slice encoding and masked spatial pooling.} Each slice is processed independently by a shared encoder
+\paragraph*{Per-slice encoding and masked spatial pooling} Each slice is processed independently by a shared encoder

-where $X_i$ is encoded directly by a lightweight convolutional neural network to yield the final spatial feature tensor \(T_i\), and \(M_i\) is propagated separately through the same spatial reductions by max-pooling to the propagated mask \(\widetilde M_i\).
+where $X_i$ is encoded directly by a lightweight convolutional neural network to yield the final spatial feature tensor \(T_i\), and \(M_i\) is propagated separately through the same spatial reductions by max-pooling to yield \(\widetilde M_i\), which is of the same shape as \(T_i\).
 Thus a coarse cell remains valid whenever at least one underlying fine-scale location is valid, which avoids discarding partially truncated regions too aggressively.
-Mask awareness enters through \(\widetilde M_i\) in the masked spatial pooling step defined below.
+Mask awareness enters \textit{between} convolutions by making each channel of the intermediate feature tensor undergo an element-wise multiplication with the corresponding intermediate mask.
+Then after the encoder, mask-aware attention is used so that the attention distribution is normalized only over valid spatial locations.
 Let \(a_\theta:\mathbb R^{C_X}\to\mathbb R\) denote a learned scalar score at location \((x,y)\), implemented by a \(1\times1\) convolution.
 The attention weights are then